 Get in Touch

-If you have questions about the Solo 401(k) rules or general questions about the Solo 401(k) retirement plan, contact IRA Financial Group directly at 800-472-0646.
-Or fill out the form to speak with a 401(k) specialist today.
+If you have questions about the Solo 401(k) rules or general questions about the plan itself, contact IRA Financial directly at 800-472-0646.
+Join then tens of thousands of small business owners who have worked with IRA Financial to establish their self-directed retirement plan.